 Who we are

-At the Department of Mechanical and Manufacturing Engineering, Aalborg University a group of researchers is focused on research in adaptive automation of manufacturing tasks.
+At the Department of Materials and Production, Aalborg University a group of researchers is focused on research in adaptive automation of manufacturing tasks.
 An adaptive automatic manufacturing system is a system which automatically or semi-automatically can respond to changes in the operating environment.

 The mission of the research group is: to create, discover and disseminate knowledge about adaptive automation through research, education, prototype developments and practical implementation.